 One of the best pieces of advice for community outreach is “don’t hold meetings, hold events.”
-Having participated in the release of the locally-produced short film “Reviving the Freedom Mill” in 2013, we engaged with Tony Grassi to bring the movie and his story to Maine communities.
+Having participated in the release of the locally-produced short film “Reviving the Freedom Mill” in 2013, we engaged with the film’s creator Tony Grassi to bring the movie and his story to Maine communities.
 The Movie Night event kicks off the Making Headway in Your Community process, and is set up following discussions with engaged local leaders, both elected and appointed and “grasstops”.

 The Making Headway in Your Community Process